Censolo/unisi-biblio-checker/README.md

 * * *
 ## USAGE 💻
+You can download just *unisi-bib-chk.pyz*

-Download only *unisi-bib-chk.pyz* and run the following command inside the project folder:
+Run the following command inside the project folder:
 `.\python unisi-bib-chk.pyz`

+Done ✔